 How do people with HIV use ddI?

 ddI is used in combination with several other anti-HIV drugs, including nukes (nucleoside analogues), and drugs from other groups or classes of drugs such as non-nukes (NNRTIs) and protease inhibitors (PIs).
 Combinations such as these are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE's A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE's Your Guide to HIV Treatment.

 For many people with HIV, the use of ART has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither ddI nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following:

 - See your doctor regularly so that he/she monitors your health.